 Coat well in the flour mixture and shake off excess.

 Place on the tray with the melted butter.
 Try to let them set for 5 minutes or so to help the coating stick.

-Place in oven for 20 minutes.
+Place in the oven for 20 minutes.
 Flip and bake another 10 minutes until golden brown.
 Serve hot.